FK Sarajevo: Stadium and training grounds

 The stadium's highest attendance was recorded in a 1981–82 league match between FK Sarajevo and their city rival FK Željezničar.
-Allegedly, roughly 60.000 people attended the game.
-The stadium's largest post-war attendance was recorded in the 2002–2003 UEFA Champions League third qualifying round match between FK Željezničar and Newcastle United F.C.
-Allegedly, about 34,000 people attended the game.
+Allegedly, roughly 60,000 people attended the game.

-The club's current training ground, known as the Butmir Training Centre is located in the Ilidža municipality of the Sarajevo Canton.
-The complex was opened in October 2015 and comprises a 70,000 square meter (17 acre) surface, containing state of the art facilities.
-It is also used by the club's youth school and women's team.
-The main artificial turf pitch is named after club legend Želimir Vidović, who was killed during the Siege of Sarajevo while transporting wounded citizens to a nearby hospital.
-A statue of Vidović was erected on the western grass knoll that encompasses the turf.
+The club’s current training facility, the Butmir Training Centre, is located in the municipality of Ilidža, within the Sarajevo Canton.
+The complex was officially opened in October 2015 and covers an area of approximately 70,000 square meters (17 acres).
+Designed to meet modern training and infrastructure standards, the centre includes multiple natural grass and artificial turf pitches, indoor training halls, a gym, medical and physiotherapy facilities, player accommodation, a clinic, and administrative offices.
+It serves as the primary training ground for the club’s first team, as well as for its youth academy, B team and women’s team.

+The main artificial turf pitch at the complex is named after Želimir Vidović, a former Sarajevo player who was killed during the Siege of Sarajevo in 1992 while assisting in the evacuation of wounded civilians.
+In recognition of his actions and legacy, a statue was erected near the pitch, located on the western grass embankment of the centre.

 Organization

 Ownership and finances

-FK Sarajevo is a registered Private company limited by guarantee and corporate personhood that, unlike football clubs that are registered as limited companies, does not issue shares by which individuals or corporations can buy majority or minority ownership.
-Instead, the club's members act as guarantors by buying non-ownership based management stakes in the form of contributions, earning in return managing and voting rights.
+FK Sarajevo is registered as a Private company limited by guarantee and corporate personhood that, unlike football clubs that are registered as limited companies, does not issue shares by which individuals or corporations can buy majority or minority ownership.
+Instead, the club's members act as guarantors by buying non-ownership-based management stakes in the form of contributions, earning in return management and voting rights.
 The guarantors give an undertaking to contribute a nominal amount in the event of the winding up of the company.
 It is often believed that such a company cannot distribute its profits to its members but, depending on the provisions of the articles, as is the case with FK Sarajevo, it very well may.
-Managing rights imply the right to form and control the club assembly, steering committee and Supervisory Board, by which the largest contributor de jure takes full control of the club.
+Managing rights imply the right to form and control the club assembly, steering committee, and supervisory board, by which the largest contributor de iure takes full control of the club.
 Furthermore, the fact that the largest contributor may negotiate profit provisions between himself and the club opens the possibility for large-scale financial investment that exceeds charitable and non-profit contributions that are usually the cornerstone of companies limited by guarantee.